-Consequences for Purchase Card Misuse and Abuse Infraction Potential Consequences for Infraction Fraud, Waste, and Abuse Intentional use of the purchase card for unauthorized purchases or the approval of unauthorized transactions • Card cancellation• Termination of employment• Fines and/or imprisonment• Salary offset to collect full cost of unauthorized purchases including administrative expenses False Statements False statements on purchase card records by cardholders and AO's • Card cancellation• Reprimand Personal Misuse Unintentional use of the purchase card for unauthorized purchases • Counseling• Cardholder payment to DOC required to cover full cost of unauthorized purchases and possible administrative expenses Card Transfers Transfer of purchase card to any person other than the cardholder • Counseling• Card suspension• Card cancellation Failure to Maintain Card Security Failure to safeguard physical location of the card and card account information • Counseling• Card suspension• Card cancellation
+Consequences for Purchase Card Misuse and Abuse Infraction Potential Consequences for Infraction Fraud, Waste, and Abuse Intentional use of the purchase card for unauthorized purchases or the approval of unauthorized transactions • Card cancellation• Termination of employment• Fines and/or imprisonment• Salary offset to collect full cost of unauthorized purchases including administrative expenses False Statements False statements on purchase card records by cardholders and AO's • Card cancellation• Reprimand Personal Misuse Unintentional use of the purchase card for unauthorized purchases • Counseling• Cardholder payment to DOC required to cover full cost of unauthorized purchases and possible administrative expenses Card Transfers Transfer of purchase card to any person other than the cardholder • Counseling• Card suspension• Card cancellation

+Consequences for Purchase Card Misuse and Abuse Infraction Potential Consequences for Infraction Failure to Maintain Card Security Failure to safeguard physical location of the card and card account information • Counseling• Card suspension• Card cancellation

+When using the charge card, cardholders are required to comply with Federal laws, regulations, Departmental and bureau/office policies, and guidance.
 Bureau APCs will review the travel card activity report of all cardholder accounts monthly to identify potential areas of concern.
-If appropriate, APCs will notify the cardholder's supervisor of any questionable charges/transactions.
+APCs will notify the cardholder's supervisor of any questionable charges/transactions if appropriate.
 If charges are identified as misuse/abuse or outside of Departmental policy, the employee's supervisor is authorized, in appropriate circumstances, to take disciplinary action in accordance with DAO 202-751.

-Consequences for Travel Card Misuse and Abuse Infraction Potential Consequences for Infraction Fraud, Waste, and Abuse Intentional use of the travel card for unauthorized purchases or the approval of unauthorized transactions • Card cancellation• Termination of employment• Fines and/or imprisonment• Salary offset to collect full cost of unauthorized purchases including administrative expenses Personal Misuse • Counseling

-Consequences for Travel Card Misuse and Abuse Infraction Potential Consequences for Infraction Unintentional use of the travel card for unauthorized purchases Cardholder payment to DOC required to cover full cost of unauthorized purchases and possible administrative expenses Failure to Maintain Card Security Failure to safeguard physical location of the card and card account information CounselingCard suspensionCard cancellation
+Consequences for Travel Card Misuse and Abuse Infraction Potential Consequences for Infraction Fraud, Waste, and Abuse Intentional use of the travel card for unauthorized purchases or the approval of unauthorized transactions • Card cancellation• Termination of employment• Fines and/or imprisonment• Salary offset to collect full cost of unauthorized purchases, including administrative expenses Personal Misuse Unintentional use of the travel card for unauthorized purchases • Counseling• Cardholder payment to DOC is required to cover full cost of unauthorized purchases and possible administrative expenses Failure to Maintain Card Security Failure to safeguard the physical location of the card and card account information • Counseling• Card suspension• Card cancellation